John Register: Background

+When he was 3, his parents divorced, and his mother married William G. Barrett, an Army psychiatrist.
+In 1942, they moved to the Los Angeles area.
+When he was 11, his father died.

 Register graduated from the Lawrenceville School in New Jersey.
 After graduating from the University of California, Berkeley, with B.A. in Literature in 1961, he met his wife Catherine Richards in a photography class at Pasadena Art Center where he studied commercial art.
 Register also studied painting for a semester at the Académie Julian in Paris, and later studied at the California School of Fine Arts in San Francisco.

-In 1964 the two moved to New York, where Register studied design and television at the Pratt Institute (founded by his great-grandfather).
+In 1964 the two moved to New York, where Register studied design and television at the Pratt Institute (founded by his great-grandfather, Charles Pratt).
 They were engaged in late 1963 and married on February 6, 1964, ultimately having three children.
 While living in New York, Register pursued a successful career as an advertising art director at Young & Rubicam and later McCaffrey and McCall — and lived in a Fifth Avenue apartment.

 In 1972, just after his 33rd birthday, and unhappy with his work, Register excused himself from an important client meeting saying he had a dental appointment.
 He wrote a note to his boss and never returned.
 He subsequently became a full-time painter, spent a year in New York painting every day, and studied briefly at the Art Students League — before moving with his family to California.
 His interests included racing cars and ice-boats, photography, tennis, running, competitive chess, letter writing, reading, backpacking, fishing, and surfing.

 Register was born with a genetic kidney disease and suffered kidney failure 15 years before his death.
 He received a kidney transplant from his sister in 1981 and, when that failed, received another transplant in 1985.
 In September 1994, he was told he had four to six weeks to live.
 He lived instead for 18 months, battling cancer (caused by anti-rejection medication) until his death in 1996 at the age of 57, in Malibu, California.

 At the time, Register was survived by his wife, Catherine R. Register, (Catherine R. Murff); his mother, Dorothy Pratt Register Barrett (1909-1998) (then remarried) of Hillsborough, California; his sister, Barbara Pratt Register of Rolling Hills, California; his half-brother, Eliot Steven Barrett (1943-2013) of St. Helena, California; and his three children, Peter Eliot Register, David Croft Register and Kathryn (Kate) Sisson Register; and a grandson, John Sherman Register II.

 He has six grandchildren who were born after his death: Emma Jayne Register, Samuel Henry Register, Finn Alexander Register, Noah John Hoffmann, Sophie Caitlin Register and Elisabeth Catherine Hoffmann.